A Foodcentric Life

 • Lemon juice - Adds bright acidity for balance.

-• Shallot - Adds subtle sweetness.
+• Shallot - Adds subtle sweetness and savory depth.

-• Goat cheese - Plain or herbed.
+• Goat cheese - Use plain or herbed goat cheese.

 Substitutions and Variations